Zenlytic/zenlytic-docs/docs/4_data_modeling/2_model.md

 ### Examples

-Here is an example of a model with a single explore and a single join in that explore, which also specifies the `fields_for_analysis` to limit the default search space for deper questions.
+Here is an example of a model with a single explore and a single join in that explore, which also specifies the `fields_for_analysis` to limit the default search space for deeper questions.

 ```
 version: 1